DLiNa/dlina.github.io/_posts/2015-06-24-200-Years-of-Literary-Network-Data.md

 {% include blog-linechart.html id="10" tsv="lit-history-figs/lit-history-fig10.tsv" tension="0.9" %}

-Let's now map our values onto the time spans suggested by the volumes of "Hansers Sozialgeschichte":
+Let's now map our values onto the time spans suggested by the volumes of "Hansers Sozialgeschichte" (and again: our Sydney corpus contains texts only from 1730 to 1930, the X-axis begins at 1730 and ends at 1930):

 ### Fig. 11: Number of Characters (Median), time spans according to "Hansers Sozialgeschichte"